luojiahai/luojiahai.github.io/docs/cv.md

 👋 Hi there.

+## 📨 My Message

+- To **recruiters**,
+  > I can provide my full CV upon request.
+Please contact me via LinkedIn direct message with compensation details.
+Inquiries without compensation will not receive a response.
+- To **students and junior devs**,
+  > I have limited availability for mentorship.
+Please express your interest by email or via LinkedIn direct message.
+- To **other mates**,
+  > If you'd like to chat, the best way to reach me is via LinkedIn direct message.
+I can provide my WeChat upon request.

 ## 📇 Profile

 I am a pragmatic software development engineer dedicated to crafting imaginative solutions and solving complex problems with principled thinking.
 I excel in full-stack software development, leveraging cloud technologies and site reliability engineering.